- International human rights laws and treaties give every person the right to health and to access HIV and other healthcare services.

 Equal and full participation of all stakeholders

-All relevant stakeholders (such as key populations) should be involved in HIV programmes as full and equal participants, giving them the power to bring about positive change in their own lives.
+All relevant stakeholders (particularly people most affected by HIV) should be involved in HIV programmes as full and equal participants, giving them the power to bring about positive change in their own lives.
 This ensures that HIV programmes address their specific needs.

 Putting communities at the centre of programmes

 Communities should be put at the centre of HIV programmes to ensure a rights-based response and encourage ownership of the programmes.
-It also increases access to services that communities need, including key populations.
+It also increases access to services that communities need, including people most affected by HIV.

-Capacity-building helps decision makers to implement programmes and rights holders to access programmes.
-It also helps to promote accountability by educating decision makers about their obligations.
+Capacity-building helps decision-makers implement programmes and rights holders access programmes.
+It also helps to promote accountability by educating decision-makers about their obligations.
 Telling rights holders about their rights means that they can take action when these are violated or unfulfilled.